 Scanning for these files is quite fast — less than two minutes on my computer.
 And it found almost 15GB of useless files just taking up space.
 Of that, 10GB was left by apps I deleted.
 That’s over 10% of my hard drive freed up!

-2. Clean Up Saved Internet Information and App History Logs to Protect Your Privacy
+2. Clean up Saved Internet Information and App History Logs

 Privacy is an important issue.
 Deleting saved internet information and history logs can help, especially if others have physical access to your computer.